lgpolanco/Android.AngryBee/README.md

 ## AngryBee
-An Android Game with an Angry Bee  wanted to escape from many obstacles.
+A bee who's been locked in a room is very angry and planning his escape.
+You'll have to help him avoid all the obstacleshe finds on his way out, since they could get him stuck back in the place he was trying to get away.
-This is my first Basic 2D Android Game app way back year 2013.
-Using a Java game development framework called LibGDX.
+Basic 2D Android game app way back year 2013.
+Using Java game development framework called LibGDX.

 ![alt tag](https://img.youtube.com/vi/bm1q1LPLTM8/hqdefault.jpg)